-1. Peel the USH daughter-board flexible flat cable from the back of the keyboard. - i | NOTE: This step applies only to computers shipped with a USH daughter-board installed.
+1. Peel the USH daughter-board flexible flat cable from the back of the keyboard. i | NOTE: This step applies only to computers shipped with a USH daughter-board installed.
 2. Open the latch and disconnect the keyboard and keyboard backlight flat cable from the connector on the clickpad.
-3. Remove the twenty-nine screws (M1.2x1.5) securing the keyboard assembly to the system.
-4. Carefully lift the keyboard assembly to remove it from the computer.
-5. Separate the keyboard from the keyboard support plate.

-i | NOTE: If the keyboard support plate is replaced, transfer the re-useable rubber filler (for WLAN, 4G WWAN) or thermal pad (for 5G WWAN) over to the new keyboard support plate.
+3. Peel off the pieces of tape securing the WLAN main and aux antenna cables on the keyboard bracket.
+4. Remove the thirty-one screws (M1.6x1.7) securing the keyboard assembly to the system.
+5. Carefully lift the keyboard assembly to remove it from the computer.
+6. Separate the keyboard from the keyboard support plate. i | NOTE: If the keyboard support plate is replaced, transfer the re-useable rubber filler (for WLAN, 4G WWAN) or thermal pad (for 5G WWAN) over to the new keyboard support plate.